BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 > - Capital Expenditure (CapEx) is the up-front spending of money on physical infrastructure, and then deducting that up-front expense over time.
 The up-front cost from CapEx has a value that reduces over time.
 > - Operational Expenditure (OpEx) is spending money on services or products now, and being billed for them now.
 You can deduct this expense in the same year you spend it.
 There is no up-front cost, as you pay for a service or product as you use it.

-Buying infrastucure is considered CapEx, it is paid for upfront, in goes into the accounting books as an asset, the value of which decreases over time.
+Buying infrastructure is considered CapEx, it is paid for upfront, in goes into the accounting books as an asset, the value of which decreases over time.
 Purchasing services from the cloud provider is considered OpEx, it effects the operations balance sheet of the company, as well as the net-profit and taxable income.

 > Cloud Computing is consumption-based model, which means that end users only pay for the resources that they use.
 Whatever they use is what they pay for.\
 > A consumption-based model has many benefits, including: